 Borneo is adventure!
 I saw Kakaban Island and its mysterious jellyfish lake.
 I even went back to bathe there.
 The proof in video.

-Derawan is a tiny island on the eastern coast of Borneo.
-I had been there already in 2009.
-But for this trip of 2013, I reviewed my itinerary.
+Derawan is a tiny Indonesian girl on the east coast of Borneo.
+I had already been there in 2009.
+But for this 2013 trip, I have revised my itinerary.

 March 2013.
 Bangka Island, North Sulawesi, Indonesia.
 My new home, for a few days, is called Coral Eye.
 What a beautiful name!